How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Hats

-- Large accessories
+- Large or distracting accessories

-- Outdated or flashy clothes
+- Bright, flashy clothes

 - Sunglasses

-- Underwear that is visible
+- Underwear that’s visible

 - Revealing clothing of any kind